 Importantly, our prediction models successfully captured this biological trend across different datasets.
 This consistent pattern across multiple cultivars (grown in different vineyards) and growing seasons suggests that combining data from both bloom and veraison stages strengthens model robustness rather than developing growth-stage-specific models.
-While bloom-stage measurements generally showed higher N concentrations, incorporating both stages in our predictive models provided several advantages: (1) it captured the full range of N variability throughout the growing season, (2) it increased sample size and diversity for more robust model training, and (3) it enabled the model to account for seasonal nitrogen dynamics when making predictions.
-Furthermore, since grapevines are significantly affected by year-to-year weather variations, incorporating data from multiple growing seasons (2022 and 2023) enhances the models' generalizability across different environmental conditions.
+While bloom-stage measurements generally showed higher N concentrations, incorporating both stages in our predictive models provided several advantages: (1) it captured the full range of N variability throughout the growing season, (2) it increased sample size and diversity for more robust model training, and (3) it enabled the model to account for seasonal N dynamics when making predictions.
+Furthermore, since grapevines are significantly affected by year-to-year weather variations, incorporating data from multiple growing seasons (2022 and 2023) enhanced the model generalizability across different environmental conditions.
 This multi-cultivar, multi-stage, and multi-season approach led to more robust models capable of maintaining prediction accuracy despite the inherent variability in vineyard systems due to soil and climate fluctuations, making them more reliable tools for practical N management across diverse growing conditions and years. \\ By incorporating three wine and juice grape cultivars grown in different climatic regions (i.e., cool-humid western Oregon versus warm-arid eastern Washington) over two growing seasons and two phenological stages, this study extended previous research on single cultivars (e.g., \citet{chancia2021assessing, pourreza2025nitrogen}).
 This multi-cultivar, multi-environment validation enhanced the robustness and cross-cultivar transferability of our results.
 The implementation of rigorous cross-validation ensures the models' generalizability across diverse vineyard conditions, enhancing their practical applicability.
 This study provided a rapid, non-destructive assessment of N for grapevine leaves, which has a potential to substantially reduce labor in sampling effort compared to conventional methods.
 Further improvements in prediction accuracy could be achieved by incorporating complementary data, such as soil properties, weather conditions, and vine phenology, and by combining sensors with other remote sensing technologies.